mikejlong60/lens-workshop/src/main/scala/lensworkshop/casestudy/filterlanguage/README.md

 There is also a Functor and Applicative Functor for the `AbstractFilter`.

-A Filter contains a Map of named PredicateDisjunctions(`ors`) that are joined together with an `and` to determine whether or not a Tweet meets the filter criteria.
+A `Filter` contains a `Map[Subject -> PredicateDisjunction]` (`ors`) that are joined together with an `and` to determine whether or not a Tweet meets the filter criteria.
+Each `PredicateDisjunction` is itself a list of `PredicatePhrase`s.
+Each triple in the example below is parsed from its textual representation in the BNF grammar to a predicate phrase using the Functor.

-There is a text-based language with which the user or API interacts with the following BNF grammar:
+Following is the text-based BNF grammar with which the user or API interacts:

 ```
 <filter> ::= <filter-expression> <expression-separator> <filter-expression>*